Lessons You’ll learn

 Hovering above dazzling RoRo reef near Malolo island, Cloud 9’s floating two-tier bar is one the dreamiest spots to spend a lazy afternoon.
 In just under 15 minutes from Port Denarau you could be sunbathing on one of their loungers or doing somersaults off the top deck.
 Serving wood-fired pizzas, cool cocktails and laid-back tunes all day long, it’s the perfect mid-ocean party or chill out spot.
 Book some snorkels to explore the surrounding reef or pre-arrange more watersports for even more fun on the water.

-- Did you know that eight seasons of Survivor have been filmed in the Mamanuca Islands?
+- Over 15 seasons of Survivor have been filmed in the Mamanuca Islands.

-- Malolo Island is home to several resorts as well as the critically endangered Fijian Crested Iguana (insert picture of one)
+- Malolo Island is home to several resorts as well as the critically endangered Fijian Crested Iguana.

-Did you know that world champion surfer Kelly Slater, considers Cloudbreak one of his favorite waves?
+- World champion surfer Kelly Slater, considers Cloudbreak one of his favorite waves to surf.

 What are the Top 4 selling points for this region?

 - Due to its close proximity to the mainland, the Mamanuca Islands are a great option for families with young children who are looking for an idyllic island experience.
-A range of family-friendly properties are on offer including favourites like Plantation Island Resort, Musket Cove, Treasure Island, Malolo Island Resort and Castaway.
+A range of family-friendly properties are on offer including favourites like Plantation Island Resort, Musket Cove Island Resort, Six Senses Fiji, Malolo Island Resort and Castaway.
+If you are looking for a romantic hideaway, adults-only offers include Likuliku Lagoon Resort, Tropica Island Resort, Tokoriki Island Resort or Matamanoa.

-- Consider a day trip to the Mamanucas if staying on Denarau.
-There are plenty of day-trip islands and also beach clubs like Cloud 9 and Malamala Beach Club
+- If staying on Denarau Island, consider a day trip to the Mamanuca Islands.
+There are plenty of day-trip islands and also floating bar pontoons like Cloud 9 and Seventh Heaven and Malamala Beach Club.

-- The Mamanucas are known for its palm-fringed islands, white-sand beaches, coral reefs teeming with marine life.
-A great location for those looking to snorkel, dive and other watersports
+- The Mamanuca Islands are known for its palm-fringed islands, white-sand beaches, coral reefs teeming with marine life.
+A great location for those looking to snorkel, dive and other watersports.

-- A great way to experience the Mamanuca Islands is by cruise ship.
-Captain Cook Cruises and Blue Lagoon Cruises offer short itineraries exploring these beautiful islands with a range of amazing shore excursions
+- A great way to experience the Mamanuca Islands is by small cruise ship.
+Blue Lagoon Cruises offers short itineraries exploring these beautiful islands with a range of amazing shore excursions.

 - Couples